 A Chief of Staff (COS) plays a critical role in a company’s leadership and executive team.
 While the specific roles of a Chief of Staff may differ between organizations and industries, they're the ones who provide invaluable support, keep teams united, and make sure everything runs smoothly behind the scenes.

-Let’s dive more into what a chief of staff does, so you can leverage these insights to scale your business strategically.
+Below, we’ll dive further into what a Chief of Staff position entails so you can leverage these insights to scale your business strategically.

 What Is the Role of a Chief of Staff?

-Superb communication: They consistently communicate with executive leaders to stay attuned with organizational initiatives.
+- Superb communication: A COS consistently communicates with executive leaders to stay attuned to organizational initiatives.
 This involves fostering positive relationships to instill trust and communication across departments.

-- Organization: Chiefs of staff may help executive leaders prioritize projects and decisions.
-Another major part is reviewing and adjusting metrics to accurately track progress.
+- Organization: Chiefs of Staff may help executive leaders prioritize special projects and decision-making.
+They’re also highly skilled in tactical organization, including time, task, and project management, and are able to review and adjust associated metrics to accurately track progress.

 What Is a Chief of Staff Responsible For?